 Standing out is always difficult.
 But, of course, it’s critical in business.
-If you’re not getting attention, after all, you’re not attracting new customers, and you’re going to struggle to survive.
-And the more crowded and competitive the market you inhabit, the more important it is to stand out—and the tougher it is to successfully do it.
-The most potent weapon in your arsenal to do that: your brand.
+If you’re not getting attention, you’re not attracting new customers, and you’re going to struggle to survive.
+And the more crowded and competitive your market, the more important it becomes to stand out—and the tougher it is to successfully do it.
+The most potent weapon in your arsenal: your brand.

 Step 1: Assess the market

-If you’re trying to stand out in a crowded market, an obvious starting point is to understand where the market stands today.
-Right now we’re looking at things from a 10,000-foot view rather than getting down into the details—that comes next.
+If you’re trying to stand out in a crowded market, an obvious starting point is to understand where that market stands today.
+Right now we’re looking at things from a 10,000-foot view rather than getting down into the details—that comes later.

 A smart way to handle this is to, as much as possible, get in front of actual people.
 This won’t have to only involve your literal customers—that is, people who have already purchased from you—it can also involve prospects and your greater audience as a whole.
-But talking to people is always going to do more good than simply looking at whatever data you have available.
-Don’t get me wrong, you’re definitely going to want to examine the data, because it contains valuable insights, but it’s critical to remember that you’re dealing with people, not numbers.
+But talking to people is always going to do more good than simply looking at data.
+Don’t get me wrong, you’re definitely going to want to examine the data you have available, because it contains valuable insights, but it’s critical to remember that you’re dealing with people, not numbers.
 And people want to be treated like people.